The Executive Remuneration Review: Hong Kong

 Employees with more than two years of service are protected against dismissal without a valid reason as defined in the Employment Ordinance.
 The implications for wrongful termination or dismissal without a valid reason are low value from a financial perspective; however, in the event of an unreasonable dismissal (or unlawful variation in terms of employment), the employer may be ordered to reinstate or re-engage the employee, or to make a terminal payment.

-Under the Employment (Amendment) (No. 2) Ordinance 2018, which came into effect on 19 October 2018, the Labour Tribunal may order the compulsory reinstatement or re-engagement of an employee who has been unreasonably and unlawfully dismissed without the need to first secure the employer's agreement.
-Previously, both an employer and employee's consent was required to make such an order.
+The Labour Tribunal may order the compulsory reinstatement or re-engagement of an employee who has been unreasonably and unlawfully dismissed without the need to first secure the employer's agreement.
+Prior to 19 October 2018, both an employer and employee's consent was required to make such an order.

 If the employer does not reinstate or re-engage an employee as required by the order, the employer must pay a penalty to the employee, in addition to any termination payments (as described below), amounting to three times the employee's average monthly wages (subject to a ceiling of HK$72,500).
 The employer commits an offence if he or she wilfully and without reasonable excuse fails to pay the further sum.

 If there is an underlying risk of an allegation that termination was for a discriminatory reason, then care should be exercised, as there is no upper limit on damages in such claims.
 In Hong Kong, discrimination is unlawful on the grounds of sex, marital or family status, pregnancy, breastfeeding, disability or race.